danma23/suggestgrid-net/API.md

 ```

 #### Parameters
-### Get An User
+### Get A User
 > `GetUser()`

-Returns an user metadata if it exists.
+Returns a user metadata if it exists.

 ```csharp